SumoLogic/sumologic-documentation/docs/metrics/introduction/index.md

 [**New UI**](/docs/get-started/sumo-logic-ui-new/).
 To access Metrics Explorer, in the main Sumo Logic menu select **Metrics > Metrics Search**.
 You can also click the **Go To...** menu at the top of the screen and select **Metrics Search**.
  Kanso-->

-In the screenshot below, the Metrics Explorer show the results of two queries.
+In the screenshot below, the Metrics Explorer shows the results of two queries.

 ![two-queries.png](/img/metrics/two-queries.png)